The Best Credit Cards for Foreign Travel Expenses of 2023

 Even when you know what features to look for, there are a lot of options and searching for your ideal card can feel overwhelming.
 Start with our selection of the best credit cards for traveling abroad to make your search easier.

 Chase Sapphire Preferred Card is an excellent choice if you love traveling abroad.

-Chase Sapphire Preferred Card often offers a large sign-up bonus that is good for hundreds of dollar in free travel.
+Chase Sapphire Preferred Card often offers a large sign-up bonus that is good for hundreds of dollars in free travel.

 Those points are stretched further when you redeem them across multiple airline and hotel partners through Chase’s Ultimate Rewards portal.

 Keep in mind that when you redeem points, they are worth more when you use them for travel through Ultimate Rewards - but you also have the option of receiving cash back, gift cards, and more.

 The card does come with a $95 annual fee, but there are no foreign transaction fees, which means savings for the times when you swipe the card abroad.

 Other nifty perks include free personal concierge and trip delay/interruption coverage.